cesarve77/simple-chat/README.md

 # Contributing

-1) Please help me with my english
+1. Please help me with my english

-2) Pull request are very welcome
+2. Open an issue

-3) fork the repo
+3. Pull request are very welcome:

-5) make changes
+	1. Fork the repo

-6) commit
+	2. Make changes

-7) make a pull request
+	3. Commit

-#
+	4. make a pull request